int-brain-lab/iblenv/README.md

 conda --version  # output should be something like "conda 4.12.0"
 ```

-If the commands are unrecognized or the version is far below the ones listed above, please download and install:
+If the commands are unrecognized or the version is far below the ones listed above, please download and install/update:
 * [git](https://git-scm.com/downloads)
 * [Anaconda](https://www.anaconda.com/distribution/#download-section) - ensure Anaconda is installed to your home directory (not
   system-wide)